meteor/react-tutorial/tutorial/simple-todos/12-deploying.md

 ## 12.3: Set up settings

 You need to create a setting file, it's a JSON file that Meteor apps can read the settings from.
-Create this file in a new folder called `private` in the root of your project. `private` is a special folder that is not going to be published to the client.
+Store this file in a safe place, like a Password Manager.
+You should put this file in the same folder as your project, as a sibling.

 Make sure you replace `Your MongoDB URL` by your MongoDB URL :)

-`private/settings.json`
+`../settings.json`
 ```json
 {
   "galaxy.meteor.com": {